The Importance of HR Marketing: Building a Strong Workforce

 2. Candidate Engagement

-A recent study shows that 86% of surveyed HR professionals stated that recruitment is increasingly resembling marketing strategies.
+A recent study shows that 86% of surveyed HR professionals stated that recruitment increasingly resembles marketing strategies.
 This includes candidate engagement.
 However, it goes beyond the recruitment process.
 Candidate engagement focuses on creating a positive experience for potential employees at every touchpoint.
-This involves seamless communication, providing timely feedback, and offering insights into the company's culture and growth prospects.
+This involves seamless communication, timely feedback, and insights into the company's culture and growth prospects.
 Engaged candidates are more likely to consider a job offer seriously, leading to better recruitment outcomes.

 3. Employee Advocacy